maestrodev/maestro_jenkins_exporter/README.md

 ## Usage

-The binary to run the export process is called footman.
-Footman must be configured with a YAML file.
-It looks for a file named `footman.yml` in the local directory.
+The binary to run the export process is called maestro_jenkins_exporter.
+It must be configured with a YAML file.
+It looks for a file named `maestro_jenkins_exporter.yml` in the local directory.
 This file should look like so:

 ```